Do you swim front crawl with a crossover?

 He had a “crossover” – which is the most common front crawl swim technique flaw I see as a triathlon coach.

 Before I explain more, let me show you an image to demonstrate what I mean.

 In the left-side image you can see a crossover occurs when the right-arm enters the water and crosses the centre line of the body.

 In the right-side image the swimmer does not have a crossover and his right-arm is in perfect line with his body.

 Where do I start?
 Basically it disrupts your balance, propulsion and streamlining in the water.

-Once you're in that bad position at the beginning of your stroke, every other aspect is then compromised from that point forwards.
+Once you’re in that bad position at the beginning of your stroke, every other aspect is then compromised from that point forward.

 And when your legs are scissoring or snaking it makes it harder to rotate your body to breath without losing propulsion.

-It's not just your pool swimming that suffers either.
+It’s not just your pool swimming that suffers either.
 Crossovers are a big problem in open water too, where there are no lane ropes or tiles to follow.
-Swimming straight is vital and it is not uncommon for open-water athletes with crossovers to swim diagonally, as much as ten percent further than necessary.
-In an Ironman triathlon this could cost you five minutes or more.
+Swimming straight is vital and it is not uncommon for open-water athletes with crossovers to swim diagonally, as much as 10% further than necessary.
+In an IRONMAN triathlon, this could cost you five minutes or more.

 A crossover can also increase the risk of a shoulder injury, particularly if done in combination with a thumb-first hand entry.